-A pre-approval is basically a promise from the lender that you’re qualified to borrow up to a certain amount of money at a specific interest rate (under certain circumstances).
+A loan pre-approval is essentially a promise from the lender that you’re qualified to borrow up to a certain amount of money at a specific interest rate (under certain circumstances) for your mortgage loan program.
 A pre-approval aids you in several ways in your home purchasing process:

-- It lets you know what your financial limits are in your home search.
+- It helps you understand your financial limits during your home search.

-- When you are ready to make an offer, this pre-approval will support your offer because it proves you are a serious buyer and you have funds ready for the home purchase.
+- When you are ready to make an offer, the pre-approval will support your offer because it proves you are a serious buyer and you have funds ready for the home purchase.

 - It will speed up the lending process in case a quick closing is necessary.

-You have your pre-approval.
+You have your pre-approval letter.
 Awesome!
 However, the purchase amount that your bank is willing to finance might not be the amount that you are actually comfortable with.
-Have you given thought to home owners insurance?
+Have you given thought to how much home owners insurance will cost you?
 How much are your local taxes?

-- Additional utility cost (water, heating cost) if your new home or lot is larger than what you had in your rental.
+- Additional utility cost (water, heating cost) if your new home or lot is larger than where you currently live

-The location is great, the price is right, perfect number of rooms.
-Everything adds up but you just seem not to be able to see past the dated decor, the brass fixtures, maybe even some deferred maintenance.
+The location is great, the price is right, and it has the perfect number of rooms.
+Everything adds up but you just can’t see past the dated décor, the popcorn ceilings, maybe even some deferred maintenance.
 Maybe you really don’t want to do any work and move right in?

-There is a price for updated, perfect and “move in ready”.
+There is a price for updated, perfect and move in ready.
 Are you willing to pay the price?
-Take a step back and think about it: It is often cheaper to do some home improvements yourself to save money.
-Most likely you’ll still save some cash if you hire a contractor to do the updates.
+Take a step back and think about it.
+It is often cheaper to do some home improvements yourself than to pay more for a move in ready home.
+You’ll most likely save some cash if you hire a contractor to do the updates.

 Have you done your neighborhood homework?